-With energy costs constantly on the rise, you may be hoping to make your home more energy efficient.
+With energy costs constantly on the rise, you may be hoping to make your home more energy efficientLink opens in a new tab.
 Since heating and cooling account for about half of your utility bill, this is a great place to save.

 If you’re building a new home or preparing to replace your outdated furnace and air conditioner, consider installing a heat pump.
 But first, learn about air source vs. ground source heat pumps to help you determine which one is best for your home.

 Heat pumps provide incredibly efficient heating and cooling for homes in moderate climates.
 Just like an air conditioner, a heat pump absorbs and transfers heat out of your home.
 The biggest difference is that a heat pump can also operate in reverse to heat your home in the winter.

 Comparing Air Source vs. Ground Source Heat Pumps